chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 ## 3. Career
-You begin at 18 years old.
+You are 18 years old.

 Choose a career below, and gain a free listed skill of your choice at rank 1.

 Undergo as many Career Terms as you wish.
 In each term, roll 2d6 and consult the Career Term table, below.
-Your character can gain skills, feel the effects of age, lose luck, or die as indicated.
+Your character can gain skills, injuries, lose luck, or die as indicated.
 If you don't die, add 5 years to your character's age.
 A character dies if their maximum luck falls to 0 or less.

 On any result higher than 3, you will make a skill roll.
 Roll 1d6 and either gain the corresponding skill from your career path at rank 1, or increase its rank by 1 if you have it already.
 On a 6, your character moves to a new, randomly determined career path.
 Roll again on the new path.
 If you roll a 6 again, ignore it and re-roll.
 Roll skills from the new career path in subsequent terms.